linrunner/tlp-doc/faq/battery.rst

 Yes.
 The charging process is not controlled by software running on the laptop's operating system but by the embedded controller (EC).
 TLP only passes the threshold values to the EC firmware using the appropriate feature driver.
-Once stored in the EC the charge thresholds stay effective permanently.
+Once stored in the EC, the thresholds also take effect when the laptop is switched off.
 See below for removal.

 .. seealso::